How to Season Cast Iron

 How Do You Season Cast Iron?

-And for an extended version, the following is a two-part instructional guide to help you with seasoning your cast iron skillets, dutch ovens, and carbon steel cookware.
+Below is a two-part instructional guide to help you walk through how to cast iron skillets, dutch ovens, and carbon steel cookware.

 1. Preheat cast iron piece to be seasoned in a 200° (F) oven for 30 minutes.

 2. Lightly apply Crisbee to the cast iron using the Crisbee Puck.
-Use a lint free cloth to spread evenly over all the cast iron skillet.
+Use a paper towel to spread evenly over all the cast iron skillet.

 3. Once you have it coated take a shop towel or paper towel and try to wipe off all of the Crisbee until the pan appears completely dry. *This is an important step to prevent any Crisbee from puddling and turning into a sticky mess.